 The provision for early graduation is as follows:

-- The student and parent or guardian shall initiate their request for early graduation in writing by filling out an Early Graduation form in the high school guidance office on or before March 15th and submit to the appropriate counselor, clearly stating the reasons.
+The student and parent or guardian shall initiate their request for early graduation in writing by filling out an Early Graduation form in the high school guidance office and submit to the appropriate counselor, clearly stating the reasons.

-- The counselor shall review the written request, assess the student’s credits , and determine whether early graduation is possible (provided they finish 7 semesters of school and meet all graduation requirements by the first day of second semester.)
-If, for any reason, all course and credit requirements for early graduation have not been completed, the student must enroll with a full time schedule of classes for the next semester.
+The counselor shall review the written request, assess the student’s credits , and determine whether early graduation is possible (provided they meet all graduation requirements).
+If, for any reason, all course and credit requirements for early graduation have not been completed, the student must enroll in classes for the next semester.

 College Admission Requirements